hashgraph/guardian/README.md

    Note:
    1. LOCALNODE_ADDRESS to be changed to your own instance IP Address.The above given value is just shown for an example.
    2. Default value of HEDERA_NET will be testnet.
+   3. The above values of OPERATOR_ID, OPERATOR_KEY are default one, which is used for LocalNode configuration.

 #### Manual Installation